-4.1 As directed by the Council, the proprietor shall cause to be a fixed and maintained to the exterior of the vehicle a prescribed door sticker bearing the word "Private Hire - Advance Bookings Only" on the rear driver and passenger doors.
+4.1 As directed by the Council, the proprietor shall cause to be a fixed and maintained to the exterior of the vehicle a prescribed door sticker bearing the word "Private Hire - Advance Bookings Only" on the rear passenger doors.
 The sign shall also include the vehicle plate number and the Three Rivers Logo on a green background.
+The door stickers maybe secured to the vehicle by magnets at the cost to the driver.